A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Methods

 \subsection{Pre-processing}

-To obtain data of the kind generated by consumer wearables, IBIs were extracted from the ECG time-series using a combined adaptive threshold approach \cite{Christov2004}.
-This markedly reduces the information content of the input signal.
+To obtain data of the form generated by consumer wearables, IBIs were extracted from the ECG time-series using a combined adaptive threshold approach \cite{Christov2004}.
+This markedly reduced the information content of the input signal, making our task more challenging than described in \cite{Keren2017}.
 Nevertheless, inter-beat dynamics have previously been shown suitable for emotional state classification \cite{Valenza2014b}.
-The IBI time series was z-score normalised and zero padded to the length of the longest training sample.
+The IBI time series were z-score normalised and zero padded to the length of the longest training sample.